BETTER THAN HAPPY – Episode 225

 When I need to feel understood and “seen” in my pain, I turn to that book.
 When I need to progress through the pain, I turn to other sources – the scriptures, a podcast, a level-headed safe friend, etc.

 I felt grief over my son’s death.
-But grieving can apply to the death of anything we expected in life – and that certainly includes the death of a marriage.
+But grieving can apply to the death of anything in life that we’d come to expect – and that certainly includes the death of a marriage.

 This week I didn’t anticipate feeling the grief so strongly again.
 I dared to listen to Jody Moore’s podcast episode on grief – it was a gift to myself.
 And that is how I looked at it when I approached it.
 I’ll bring my grief out again from the cupboard, and observe my grief, and allow my grief, and see if there is something I have since learned about my grief.